 - It helps the company to find out its optimal order quantity.

-- Allows company to manage its inventory efficiently
+- It allows company to manage its inventory efficiently.

-- Helps to reduce inventory costs by finding out the exact order quantity in a certain time period
+- It helps to reduce inventory costs by finding out the exact order quantity in a specific time period.

-- Helps to avoid stock-outs by determining reorder point
+- It helps to avoid stock-outs by determining reorder point.

-- Calculation of EOQ allows the company to make good decision when it comes to ordering and managing inventories that increases overall efficiency
+- Calculation of EOQ allows the company to make a good decision when it comes to ordering and managing inventories that increase overall efficiency.

 Disadvantages of EOQ

 - EOQ concept makes assumptions.
 It assumes that the demand for the item will be sustained.
 But in reality, it is not possible.
 It also takes that the ordering cost for items and holding price per item remain constant for a whole year.
-But it is not controllable because packing charges, transportation charges may vary depending on the market situations and also rental may vary for holding items.
+But it is not controllable because packing and transportation charges may vary depending on the market situations and rental may vary for holding items.

 - This concept assumes that the inventory will be refilled as soon as it moves for production.
 But in reality, it does not happen.
 It takes time to fill the order.
 Also, delivery dates vary due to seasonal-related issues.